Iceland at a Glance

 Historically, people living in Iceland settled in one of the four farthings (landsfjórðungar) which received their names from the Cardinal directions.
 Farthings were administrative divisions which, in the early years of settlement, served the purpose of a local government in organizing regional assemblies and regional courts.
 Later, municipalities, counties, and independent cities replaced the farthings.

 In the 1990s, not only the traditional division of the farthings but also the municipalities lost significance.
-Instead, one local government was implemented which is in charge of different aspects of life in Iceland.
+Instead, one local government was implemented which is in charge of different aspects of life.
 Whenever a municipal division is required, mostly for statistical purposes, Icelanders fall back on the eight administrative regions of Iceland:

 - Nordhurland Eystra